virezox/mech/research/youtube/readme.md

 IOS_WITNESS(35),
 ~~~

-I dont have a way to hack IOS or XBOS, so these are out for me:
+I dont have a way to hack IOS or XBOX, so these are out for me:

 ~~~
 IOS_DIRECTOR(40),